About therapies and supports for autistic children

 Alternative therapies and supports

-Another common concern about these therapies and supports – even those that do no direct harm – is that they use time, energy and sometimes money that families could otherwise spend on established therapies that have been shown to work.
+These therapies and supports – even the ones that do no direct harm – also use time, energy and sometimes money that families could otherwise spend on established therapies that do help autistic children.

 Examples of alternative therapies and supports include: